permazen/permazen/permazen-demo/src/demo/README.txt

   * [Cross-object validation] Is it possible to define validation constraints that span multiple objects/records?
   * [Language-level data maintainability] Can data maintenance tasks be performed using the normal Java types and values?
 Are there convenient tools for manual and scripted use?

-JSimpleDB addresses all of these issues, this without sacrificing flexibility or scalability.
+Permazen addresses all of these issues, this without sacrificing flexibility or scalability.

-JSimpleDB does this by treating the database as just a sorted key/value store, and implementing the following in Java:
+Permazen does this by treating the database as just a sorted key/value store, and implementing the following in Java:

   * Encoding/decoding of field values
   * Enforcing referential integrity; forward/reverse delete cascades